FirelightWP/easy-fancybox/readme.txt

 Instead of bothering you with the HUGE amount of configuration options that FancyBox can handle, this plugin requires NO configuration.
 Easy, isn't it? ;)

-If you *do* want configuration options to tweak and fiddle for days to come, check out some of the other FancyBox plugins available.
+If you *do* want configuration options to tweak and fiddle for days, check out some of the other FancyBox plugins available.

 = Which version of FancyBox does this plugin use? =